What’s in This Article

 Has Malaysia Airlines had any major safety incidents in the past?

-The airline had two major events in 2014.
-Flight MH370 disappeared and the cause is still unknown.
-Flight MH17 was shot down by a missile over Ukraine.
-These were extreme cases and are very different from the airline’s daily operations and safety audits today.[16][17]
+The airline experienced two major events in 2014.
+Flight MH370 disappeared with the cause still officially undetermined.
+Flight MH17 was shot down over Ukraine by a surface-to-air missile.
+Both were extreme and exceptional cases that don’t reflect the airline’s daily operations or its current safety audit performance.[16][17]

 How does Malaysia Airlines compare to other airlines?